badico-cloud-hub/dynamodborm/README.md

 - Simple aggregation root with a list inside.

 ## ROADMAP
+- Schema validation to `JSONSchema`
+- Schema on migration
+- Migration of schemas:
+    - data.v1 to data.v2
+    - data.v2 to data.v2
 - publish this version on npm
 - a full documentation of operations
 - a example of extensability, adding custom methods
 - coments in the code
-- migration methods for the domains, `up` and `down`
+- application of the `versionAttribute` of `mapper`
 - a commom fields, with a way for configuring it
-- a `updatedAt` field that updated itself after every change, and a way for disabiliting it
-- application of the `versionAttribute` of `mapper`

 ## Dependencies OR Builded with: